caneara/varnish/docs/pages/badge.md

 * Available in six colors.
 * Uppercase or mixed-case content.
 * Opaque and transparent backgrounds.
-* Content is set via the default slot.
 * Allows for setting tooltips to display on hover.

 ## Demo